 Revealed on 5 January by Coca-Cola's vice president of global design, James Sommerville, the new font is known as TCCC Unity, which takes its initials from The Coca-Cola Company.

 Eagle-eyed font fans may have noticed that Coca-Cola registered TCCC Unity as a trademark in July 2017.
-The bespoke font is the latest in a wave of big companies tailoring their own typography, with Coca-Cola following the likes of IBM and YouTube.
+The bespoke font is the latest in a wave of big companies tailoring their own typography, with Coca-Cola following the likes of IBM (opens in new tab) and YouTube (opens in new tab).

 Over on his Instagram account, Sommerville said TCCC Unity has a: "Geometric flair and circularity drawn from the archive form the basis of the Latin script", while "a large x height ensures it works in physical and digital environments."